hish22/ease/README.md

 `~{}`

-The ~{} syntax is used to embed raw PHP code directly inside an Ease template.
-This tells the engine to output the enclosed code as-is, without parsing or altering it.
+the ~{} syntax is used to embed and execute raw PHP code within ease templates.

 > [!NOTE]
 > Currently, ~{} only supports single-line PHP statements.
 Multi-line code blocks are not supported at this time.